What is CRM Customization?

-One of the main tenants of procuring a CRM system in the first place is to be more responsive to the customer and gaining their loyalty and confidence.
-When CRM software is customized,
+One of the main reasons businesses buy a CRM system is to be more responsive to the customer and gaining their loyalty and confidence.

-- sales reps will be able to focus their efforts on accounts and opportunities that better optimize their time,
+- sales reps will focus their efforts on accounts and opportunities that better optimize their time

 - sales reps can provide better sales forecasts resulting in the correct product mix and the customer getting their orders on time

-- CSRs will be able to provide better and more responsive customer service
+- CSRs will offer better and more responsive customer service

 - The entire organization will look and feel more cohesive to the customer being on-point with their specific needs